-Global Healing Center offers a supplement that contains horsetail — Renaltrex®, a blend of horsetail and other herbs that promote normal kidney function.
+Global Healing offers a supplement that contains horsetail — Renaltrex®, a blend of horsetail and other herbs that promote normal kidney function.

 Because horsetail contains trace amounts of nicotine, children and women who are pregnant or breastfeeding should not consume it.
 Horsetail also contains thiaminase, an enzyme that breaks down the B vitamin thiamine.
 Before taking any supplement, it's best to evaluate your needs and objectives with your trusted health care advisor.